CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 - Demographic Parity;
 - Fairness through awareness/unawareness.

-## BI-03 Mitigation Of Detected Bias Criterion
+## BI-03 Mitigation Of Detected Bias

 If the applied metrics express a critical level of bias, i.e. if the defined tolerance levels from BI02 are exceeded, measures are taken to mitigate the bias.
 Several mitigation methods are tested on their benefit, depending on the machine learning task and their applicability to the specific domain.